Independence of Brazil: Avilez rebellion

-Prince Pedro (right) orders Portuguese officer Jorge de Avilez (left) to return to Portugal after his failed rebellion, 8 February 1822.
+Prince Pedro (right, pointing) orders Portuguese officer Jorge de Avilez (left) to return to Europe after his failed rebellion, 8 February 1822.
 José Bonifácio (in civilian clothes) can be seen next to the prince regent.

 The Portuguese members of the Cortes showed no respect towards Prince Pedro and openly mocked him.
 And so the loyalty that Pedro had shown towards the Cortes gradually shifted to the Brazilian cause.
 His wife, princess Maria Leopoldina of Austria, favoured the Brazilian side and encouraged him to remain in the country which the Liberals and Bonifacians openly called for.
 Pedro's reply to the Cortes came on 9 January 1822, when, according to newspapers, he said: "As it is for the good of all and for the nation's general happiness, I am ready: Tell the people that I will stay".

 After Pedro's decision to defy the Cortes and remain in Brazil, around 2,000 men led by Jorge Avilez rioted before concentrating on mount Castelo, which was soon surrounded by 10,000 armed Brazilians, led by the Royal Police Guard.
 Dom Pedro then "dismissed" the Portuguese commanding general and ordered him to remove his soldiers across the bay to Niterói, where they would await transport to Portugal.

 Jose Bonifácio was nominated minister of Kingdom and Foreign Affairs on 18 January 1822.
 Bonifácio soon established a fatherlike relationship with Pedro, who began to consider the experienced statesman his greatest ally.
 Gonçalves Ledo and the Liberals tried to minimize the close relationship between Bonifácio and Pedro, offering to the prince the title of Perpetual Defender of Brazil.
 For the Liberals, the creation of a Constituent Assembly to prepare a Brazilian constitution was necessary, while the Bonifacians preferred that Pedro create the constitution himself, to avoid the possibility of anarchy similar to the first years of the French Revolution.

 The prince acquiesced to the Liberals’ desires, and signed a decree on 3 June 1822 calling for the election of deputies that would gather in a Constituent and Legislative General Assembly in Brazil.